minprog/app-studio/info/10 Syllabus.md

 You need to have finished Programming 1 and 2, or equivalent, as decided by the course's instructor.
-You need to be comfortable with programming, plus have some experience with memory management, runtime analysis, design patterns, and basic data structures and algorithms.
+You need to be comfortable with programming, plus have some experience with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
 You need to have a laptop capable of running either Xcode or Android Studio.

 ## Expectations

-* Students are expected to attend all lectures, read all provided materials and to submit all required projects, as specified below.
+* Students are expected to attend all seminars, read all provided materials and to submit all seven problem sets, as specified below.

 * Students are expected to use discussions with the course's instructor and teaching assistants to improve the technical and functional designs of all